 • Sensibility - There’s no need to skimp on your sense of adventure, but keep in mind that Peru is home to some of the deadliest insects and arachnids in the world.
 Keep your wits about you, and listen to your guide.

-ATMS are generally readily available in urban areas… but you won’t find one parked up next to Machu Picchu.
-Our tours pre-plan for these eventualities - we’ll let you know when you might need some cash and ensure it’s sorted well in advance.
+ATMs are generally readily available in urban areas (but obviously, you won’t find one parked up next to Machu Picchu).
+On our Peru trips,we’ll let you know when you might need some cash and ensure it’s sorted well in advance.

 We’d recommend at least a week, up to 3 to really get the Peru experience.
 We offer a wide range of Peru trips to suit travellers with different schedules and interests, so have a browse and find what’s right for you.